Helping customers feel at home at your bank can increase the likelihood they’ll come inside and want that personal connection with your branch.

 Forcht Bank hosts many events throughout the year, including a March Madness kick-off party for their customers using this kitchenette/tech area to build relationships and thank their current customers.

 Citizens National Bank utilizes their space for hospitality to their customers and intend on getting groups in for education sessions and after-hours events.

 Richwood Bank is a great example of thinking outside the box.
 They wanted a café area and a place that locals will feel welcome and get to know the staff.
-Their space is used for communtiy functions and the local high shool students love the frappicinos.
+Their space is used for community functions and the local high school students love the frappucinos.
 This concept is not only welcoming to their customers it also enables the customers to donate to charity.